tkareine/jekyll-minibundle/README.md

 gems: ['jekyll/minibundle']
 ```

-An alternative to using the `gems` configuration setting is to add
+An alternative to using the `gems` configuration option is to add
 `_plugins/minibundle.rb` file to your site project with this line:

 ``` ruby